dlewiski/tagup-api/README.md

 $ rails db:migrate
 ```

-Use this command in terminal to run app on the localhost:
+Use this command in the terminal to run app on the localhost:3000

 ```
 $ rails s
 ```

 Open your browser and go to localhost:3000

+You can now make API request following the outline API routes.
+For example:

+`http://localhost:3000/api/list` to return all assets in your local database

 ## Future Improvements and Final Thoughts